 - To comply with PUWER every new piece of equipment has to be assessed on installation, and reassessed if any modifications or changes are made, or if that equipment will be used differently.
 Reassessment is also required if there has been an accident.

-- Examples of the work we’ve undertaken in this area would include production machinery, test rigs, control panels, electrical cabinets, x-ray scanners, lighting controls and industrial ovens, the installation of new machinery and the refurbishment of machinery.
+- Examples of the work we’ve undertaken in this area include production machinery, test rigs, control panels, electrical cabinets, x-ray scanners, lighting controls and industrial ovens, the installation of new machinery and equipment refurbishment.

-For more details or to see how we can help with your particular circumstances call us on +44 (0)117 938 0600 or use our contact form and we’ll get back to you.
+To learn how IES can help you with PUWER compliance, call us on +44 (0)117 938 0600 or use our contact form and we’ll get back to you.